Edited by: Stella Shon

 Another great way to earn a lot of Turkish Airlines miles is with Marriott Bonvoy.

 Although the time to transfer Turkish Airlines points is unknown, it will probably take around 1 business day for transfers to complete.
+See our list of the best Marriott credit cards in our detailed guide.

 Never before has there been a credit card built specifically with renters in mind.
 Enter the Bilt World Elite Mastercard® Credit Card, designed specifically to help renters earn rewards on their rent payments with no fees.